Trenton, Michigan

-Trenton is a city in Wayne County, Michigan, United States.
-At the 2010 census, the city population was 18,853.
+Trenton is a city in Wayne County in the U.S. state of Michigan.
+A Downriver suburb of Detroit, Trenton is located roughly 18 mi southwest of downtown Detroit.
+As of the 2020 census, the city had a population of 18,544.

-A Shawnee village was built in the area by war chief Blue Jacket after the 1795 Treaty of Greenville.
+A Shawnee village was built in the area by legendary war chief Blue Jacket after the 1795 Treaty of Greenville.
 The area later became the site of the Battle of Monguagon between Americans and a British-Indian coalition during the War of 1812.
 The battle is commemorated with a Michigan State Historical Site marker in present-day Elizabeth Park, which was the first county park in Michigan when it was established in 1919.
 Portions of the Detroit River International Wildlife Refuge are within the southern portion of Trenton.

 The area was once part of the now-defunct Monguagon Township.
 Trenton was incorporated as a village in 1855 and again as a city in 1957.
-The city is part of the Downriver collection of communities south of Detroit on the west bank of the Detroit River.
 Trenton is known for its waterfront and growing boating community.
 Major industries include Stellantis-Chrysler's Trenton Engine Plant, Solutia, and the DTE Energy Trenton Channel Power Plant.
-Beaumont Hospital – Trenton is located within city limits and has 203 beds.
+Corewell Health Trenton Hospital is located within city limits and has 203 beds.
 The former McLouth Steel plant is also located in the city.
 The city operates the 21000 sqft Trenton Veterans Memorial Library and a historical museum.